-- Document the damages with pictures and detailed notes of the incident.
+- Document the fire damages with pictures and detailed notes of the incident.

-- Contact the insurance company to start the claims process.
-They will be able to find you more permanent temporary housing and provide options to keep the process moving.
+- Contact the insurance company to start the insurance claim process and find out if they cover replacement cost.
+They will also be able to find you more permanent temporary housing.

-- You may want to contact a fire restoration company, like a nationwide company like Servpro, to at least start to clean up standing water, smoke damage, and other building damage to your property.
-A fire restoration company or other local contractors will also be able to provide you with an estimate of overall repair costs.
+- You should contact a fire restoration company that has been able to help with fire damaged house selling.
+Consider a nationwide company specializing in fire damage restoration like Servpro, to at least start cleaning up standing water, smoke damage, and other building damage to your property.
+A fire restoration company or other local contractors can also provide you with an estimate of overall repair costs.

 Repair And Restore?
 Or A Fire Damaged House For Sale?

-Now that you’ve addressed all the immediate issues and you’re starting to receive some help to get back to your happy place, we can start to look at the long-term issues you’ll need to solve.
+After you’ve addressed all the immediate issues for a fire damaged property and you’re starting to receive some help, we can look at the long-term issues you’ll need to solve for a house with fire damage.
 So let’s dive right in.

-At the end of the day, some people can’t ever imagine living back in a home where they had fire damage.
-Other homeowners will have to decide based on finances.
+At the end of the day, some people can’t ever imagine living back in their fire damaged home.
+Other homeowners will decide based on finances.
 These are the questions to ask yourself to decide which is the right decision for you:

-- What is the extent of the damage to my house?
+- What is the extent of the fire damage repairs needed to my house?

-- How long will it take to get my house back to its pre fire damage condition?
+- How long will it take to return my house to its pre-fire damage condition?

 - What are the repair costs?

-- Will I be able to afford the difference between the repair and restoration costs and what insurance covers?
+- Can I afford the difference between the repair and restoration costs and what your insurance policy covers?

-- Is there an emotional attachment to my home?
+- Is there an emotional attachment to your fire damaged home?